-This faithfully constructed compilation of remarkable biographical anecdotes, is hereby respectfully dedicated to all the Kikimora out there with big dreams – Sashenka’s Great Granddaughter
+This faithfully constructed compilation of remarkable biographical anecdotes details the exploits and achievements of a woman whose life has been overlooked by historians in the West for over a century.
+Beyond that, this book is hereby respectfully dedicated to all the Kikimora out there with big dreams. – Sashenka’s Great Granddaughter

 Estimated Date: Possibly sometime around the 1820’s or 1830’s